 Committees assist Council and provide opportunities for public involvement in municipal matters.
-The RMOW has 20 Council-appointed active committees and boards that have external members appointed to them.
-Each year, on average, the RMOW engages with 29 community organizations and has more than 100 individuals volunteering on the committees and boards.
+The RMOW has 16 Council-appointed active committees and boards that have external members appointed to them.
+Each year the RMOW engages with a number of community organizations and has more than 100 individuals volunteering on the committees and boards.

 In order to be eligible for a Civic Service Award Nominees must be an active member of a Resort Municipality of Whistler Committee in a volunteer or unpaid role.
 RMOW staff are exempt from receiving a Civic Service Award.

 Whistler’s Council presented three Civic Service Awards to recognize Josie Chuback, Kirk Hulse and Mandy Rousseau for their volunteer contributions on Council committees and boards.
 2019 was the sixth year that Civic Service Awards were presented to acknowledge Council committee and board volunteers for their achievements and service to the Whistler community.